 The free Starter Plan for Adobe XD gives you all the design and prototyping capabilities and you can create an unlimited number of XD documents, export assets for production, and create videos to share your experiences.
 You get 100% of the features and functionality of the regular paid XD app, with one exception.
 With the Starter Plan you get one active shared prototype and one active shared design spec, with the option to upgrade should you need unlimited sharing.
 The paid XD versions (the $9.99/mo.
 Single App plan and the Creative Cloud All Apps plan) give you unlimited shared prototypes and design specs.

 Is the free Adobe XD time-limited?
 Is it a trial, or does it expire?

 No, once you download and install XD on your desktop computer, there is no expiration date or time limitation.
 It’s yours to keep.
 This is not an experiment or a trial; it’s the permanent full desktop version of Adobe XD.
 Adobe intends to continue offering this new free plan moving forward.

-What do I have to do to get the free XD plan?
+How do I get the free XD plan?

-There is zero financial commitment or no credit card required.
+There is zero financial commitment and no credit card required.
 All you need is a standard Adobe ID, which is just a few fields to fill out and free to sign up.
 Alternatively, you can sign in using your Google, Facebook, or Apple credentials.
 Then download XD at no cost and get started instantly.

 Does anything else come with the free Adobe XD tier?

 Yes.
 You also get five free UI resources for Adobe XD, including UI Kits and Icon Sets you can download at no charge.
 What’s more, the XD Starter tier is now part of the free level of Creative Cloud membership, which also includes 2GB of online cloud storage, Typekit Free for fonts (over 280 to choose from), Adobe Bridge at no cost, over 3,000 free design assets in Creative Cloud Libraries, the free version of Premiere Rush, access to over 1,000,000 free Stock photos, Adobe Spark, and much more.

 How do I get started and learn XD?